Configuring RADIUS Authentication

 - Navigate to Admin >> Authentication >> RADIUS.

 - Click Configure under 1.
 Configure RADIUS Server.

-- In the UI that opens, provide the following details:
+- In the pop-up that opens, enter the following attributes:

 - Server Authentication Port - enter the port used for RADIUS server authentication.
-By default, RADIUS has been assigned the UDP port 1812 for RADIUS Authentication.
+By default, RADIUS has been assigned the UDP port 1812 for Authentication

-- Authentication Retries - select the number of times you wish to retry authentication in the event of an authentication failure.
+- Authentication Retries - Choose the number of times you wish to retry authentication in the event of an authentication failure

-- Server Secret - You have the option to enter the RADIUS server secret either manually in the text box or you can direct Password Manager Pro to use the secret already stored in the product.
-In that case, you need to select the resource name and account name from the drop down.
-The second option - storing the RADIUS password in Password Manager Pro and selecting it from drop down is the recommended approach.
+- Server Secret - You have the option to enter the RADIUS server secret either manually in the textbox or you can direct Access Manager Plus to use the secret already stored in the product by choosing the option Use an Account Stored in Access Manager Plus.
+In that case, you need to select the connection name and account name from the drop-down.

 2. Enabling RADIUS Authentication

-After configuring the RADIUS server, the next step is to leverage the RADIUS server's authentication mechanism.
-To enable RADIUS authentication, click the button "Enable" in step 2.
-Once you do this, users would be able to login with their RADIUS credentials.
+After configuring the RADIUS server, the next step is to enable the RADIUS server's authentication mechanism.
+To enable RADIUS authentication, click Enable RADIUS Authentication in step 2.
+Once you do this, users would be able to login to Access Manager Plus with their RADIUS credentials.

-Important Note: The users who will be accessing Password Manager Pro using their RADIUS server credentials, will have to be added as users in Password Manager Pro first.
-When you do so, you need to ensure that the "user name" in Password Manager Pro is exactly the same as the username used for accessing the RADIUS server.
-Here, Password Manager Pro does not store the password used for RADIUS authentication.
+Note: The users who will be accessing Access Manager Plus using their RADIUS server credentials, will have to be added as users in Access Manager Plus first.
+When you do so, ensure that the username in Access Manager Plus is exactly the same as the username used for accessing the RADIUS server.
+Access Manager Plus does not store the password used for RADIUS authentication.